Discovering that your shih tzu ate your stash is an instant buzz kill.

 Pot Isn’t Good for Pets

 Despite being largely considered safe for people, marijuana is toxic to dogs.
-This includes raw plant material as well as BHO, wax, edibles, and any other cannabis product containing a significant amount of THC.
+This includes raw cannabis plants and dried cannabis, as well as BHO, wax, edibles, and any other cannabis product containing a significant amount of THC.

-You probably have a pretty favorable opinion of THC, but your pup’s opinion would likely differ.
+You probably have a pretty favorable opinion of THC (and recreational marijuana in general), but your pup’s opinion would likely differ.
 In fact, THC often triggers a number of troubling symptoms in dogs.
 This is part of the reason why medical marijuana for dogs isn’t very popular.

 Some of the most common include: